kevinhelvig/CAFF-DETR/CAFF-lite-DINO/readme.md

 This repository contains an implementation of the CAFF (Cross-Attention Feature Fusion) module designed for the Lite-DINO architecture.
 The CAFF module aims to enhance feature fusion across different levels in the Lite-DINO model, improving performance on object detection tasks.

+:warning: Please note that the proposed model is adapted for Resnet-50 features extraction, then following the fusion module settings described in the paper for this backbone.

 ## Overview

 Link to the original mono-spectrum implementation <br>